ersgoel/Database-CI/README.md

 Database-CI
 ===========

-This is a test Database for Continous Integration.
+This is a test Database for Continuous Integration.